Dear Students

 Over the decades I’ve had the deep privilege of teaching well over 1,200 Penn State landscape architecture and allied students—domestic and international, graduate and undergraduate.
 While I doubt I could recall all of your names (LinkedIn helps), I fondly remember your faces, personalities and course work.
 And I hope you remember your time with me on campus, on field trips, and abroad as one of principled mentoring and some encouragement and inspiration.
 My simple wish was always that each of you would go on to do good work and enjoy life.

 I've always thought professors should be able to profess.
 And I trust you remember us faculty as fair and welcoming to students from all walks of life, guiding you to imbue your strategies and designs with life, health, beauty, resilience, and accessibility to all.
 Until recently, these precepts mostly straddled political lines, so we felt safe, even obliged, to articulate them.
-(Note: per Penn State policy, my opinions are my own, not the institution's.)
+Per Penn State policy, my opinions are my own.

-Thirty years ago, Carl Saga warned of a “combustable mixture of ignorance and power.”
+Thirty years ago, astronomer Carl Sagan warned of a “combustable mixture of ignorance and power.”
 Today, academic freedom (there are many definitions) remains an essential condition in speaking truth to power in free societies.

 Now at arm's length from campus, I feel fortunate (and a bit guilty) to be on the outside looking in.
 But with the crisis in our democracy deepening, we risk much when we shy away from our First Amendment voices.
 So I’ll use this space to highlight some linked ideas and concerns.
 I’ll also edit as new issues arise and better clarity is afforded.